 After an Accident or Ticket

 Getting an infraction on your record — be it a speeding ticket or DUI — leads to significant increases in your insurance rates.
 A driver with a good record pays $1,424 on average for coverage, but a speeding ticket can increase this by $412; an accident could cause rates to go up $813.
-By shopping around for car insurance, drivers with infractions can find the cheapest rates available to them.
+By shopping around, you can find the best car insurance for high-risk drivers.

 When Your Credit Score Changes